taviso/hotcorner/README.md

 The options seem to be

- * Some ridiculous AutoHotKey/AutoIT monstrosity (?!?).
+ * Some ridiculous AutoHotKey monstrosity (?!?).
  * Massive Delphi application with 100MB of resources.
  * Some naive program that polls GetCursorPos() in a busy loop.

 None of these are what I want, I just want that GNOME 3 thing with absolute minimal overhead.

-This is a **very** minimal hotcorner app, written in C. It's designed to be hackable, so you can adjust parameters, delays, bindings easily and recompile.
+This is a **very** minimal hotcorner app, written in C. You can adjust parameters, delays, bindings easily and recompile.

 Zero state is stored anywhere, no registry keys or configuration files.